AbsoluteXYZero/Geolocate-IP-Browser-Extension/README.md

 - Removed `importScripts()` calls which are service worker-only APIs

 ### Cleanup
+- Removed IPv6 lookup — the replacement APIs don't have separate IPv6 endpoints so it was dead weight
-- Removed link to Aykut's Android app from the popup (unrelated to this fork)
+- Removed link to Aykut's Android app from the popup
 - Updated GitHub link in popup to point to this repository
-- Added `host_permissions` for all four API domains
+- Removed duplicate alarm listener from original code

 ---